xtreamsrl/xtream-ai-assignment-ai-scientist/README.md

 Then, your first forecasting model.
 **You are asked to develop a long-term model to predict the power load 1 year ahead.**
 Disregard 2020, 2021, and 2022: use 2019 as test.
+Another piece of advice from your colleague Marta.
+The managers at Zap Inc are not AI experts, so they want to know how accurate your model is and why they should trust it.
+Be sure to answer their concerns in your notebook.

 #### Challenge 3

 Long-term was great, but what about short term?
 **Your next task is to create a short-term model to predict the power load 1 day ahead.**
 Disregard 2020, 2021, and 2022: use 2019 as test.
+Keep im mind Marta's advice from the previous challenge!

 #### Challenge 4

 Finally, production trial.
 **Pick one of your models and develop and end-to-end pipeline to train and evaluate it on 2020 and 2021.**
+Again, your good friend Marta has some suggestion for you.
+It looks like Luca, the new CTO at Zap, is a bit of a nerd.
+And he wants all the production code to be clean, well-structured, and easily maintanable.
+You'd better not to disappoint him!

 #### Challenge 5